omega8cc/boa/ROADMAP.md

-# Planned BOA Features, Improvements, and TODO List
+# BOA Roadmap & Progress

-Documenting details in progress...
+Documenting ongoing, upcoming and completed tasks, organized alphabetically.

+Some tasks are relatively simple, while others are major undertakings that take weeks or months.
+Therefore, we are working on many things simultaneously.

+This document highlights the most complex or important tasks we are working on or planning to undertake.
+Routine tasks such as debugging, fixing issues, and implementing small improvements are usually documented in the commit history and changelog, which are updated with each new BOA release.

-## New Features
+## IN PROGRESS

-### TODO
-- **Percona for MySQL 8.0**: Add support for Percona Server 8.0 (required by Drupal 11).
+- **Ægir Task for SQL Backup**: Enable classic mysqldump backups for individual site downloads.
+- **Drush Support**: Ensure compatibility with Drush 11/12, including Redispatch to site-local Drush (vdrush).
-- **Import from Classic Ægir**: Extend xboa to import from remote classic Ægir servers running Nginx or Apache.
+- **Import from Classic Ægir**: Extend xboa to import from remote classic Ægir servers using Nginx or Apache.
-- **Ægir Task for SQL Backup**: Make it possible to create classic mysqldump backups for download per site.
-- **Symlink Site Files**: Automatically symlink all site files to speed up migration tasks and save disk space.
+- **Percona for MySQL 8.0**: Add support for Percona Server 8.0, necessary for Drupal 11.
 - **Rsync on Clone**: Use Rsync to create separate symlinked copies during site clone tasks.
+- **Symlink Site Files**: Automatically symlink all site files to expedite migration tasks and conserve disk space.

+## UPCOMING TASKS
+- **Ægir Admin Interface**: Transition the Ægir admin interface from Drupal 7 to Backdrop CMS.
+- **Ægir Remote Servers**: Implement the Ægir Remote Servers feature to address user requirements.
+- **Amazon S3 Alternatives**: Integrate support for Amazon S3 alternatives in backboa and duobackboa.
-- **Backdrop CMS Support**: Add support for Backdrop CMS as a platform.
+- **Backdrop CMS Support**: Implement Backdrop CMS as a supported platform.
+- **Documentation Consolidation**: Consolidate all legacy and built-in documentation into a unified Grav CMS site.
-- **Grav CMS Support**: Add support for Grav CMS (command line only).
+- **Grav CMS Support**: Introduce support for Grav CMS (command line only).
-- **Amazon S3 Alternatives**: Add support for Amazon S3 alternatives to backboa and duobackboa.
-- **Ægir Remote Servers**: Implement the Ægir Remote Servers feature to meet user needs.

-### DONE
+## COMPLETED IN BOA-DEV
-- **Debian Bookworm and Devuan Daedalus**: Add compatibility for installation and automated upgrades.
+- **Debian Bookworm and Devuan Daedalus**: Ensure compatibility for installation and automated upgrades.
-- **Super Fast System AutoInit**: Upgrade easily to the latest Devuan before installing BOA.
-- **PHP 8.3 Support**: Required by Drupal 11 and much faster, bringing the total PHP versions to 10.

-## Improvements

-### TODO
-- **Documentation Consolidation**: Update all legacy and built-in documentation into a single Grav CMS site.

-### DONE
-- **Documentation Conversion to Markdown**: All BOA docs should be updated from legacy TXT to Markdown.
+- **Documentation Conversion to Markdown**: Update all BOA documentation from legacy TXT to Markdown.

-## Changes and Upgrades

-### TODO
-- **Ægir Admin Interface**: Switch the Ægir admin interface from Drupal 7 to Backdrop CMS.

-### DONE
+- **PHP 8.3 Support**: Required for Drupal 11, enhancing performance and supporting ten PHP versions.
+- **Super Fast System AutoInit**: Facilitate easy upgrades to the latest Devuan before BOA installation.
-- **Use OpenSSL LTS 3.0**: But keep 1.1.1 to support legacy PHP versions (DONE).
+- **Use OpenSSL LTS 3.0**: Maintain compatibility with OpenSSL 1.1.1 for legacy PHP versions.

-## Important Fixes

-### TODO
-- **Drush Support**: Ensure Drush 11/12 support with Redispatch to site-local Drush (vdrush, sdrush).